Zuehlke/software-engineering-corner/drafts/swift-async-await-cycle.md

 ---
 In a recent project, we observed one of those bugs that lets every developer jubilate.
 It was only happening rarely and seemed to manifest in varying ways.

-But first some context: We were running a Swift/Vapor server which controls a generic Zühlke Bluetooth emulation dongle (connected via USB) in order to emulate medical devices.
+But first, some context: We were running a Swift/Vapor server which controls a generic Zühlke Bluetooth emulation dongle (connected via USB) in order to emulate medical devices.
 This talks to an iOS app via Bluetooth (running on a real phone) that is under test by a custom (medical) XCTest-based test framework.
 In summary, quite some moving parts.

 ![Real project setup](https://cdn.hashnode.com/res/hashnode/image/upload/v1724685658047/IBP4odcIg.png?auto=format)